-110. Six Asia-Pacific States took part in the 2021 Study (Australia, China (Hong Kong and Macao), Japan, New Zealand, the Republic of Korea and Singapore) and they received a total of 60 return applications and which amounts to 3% of the 2,180 return applications received globally in 2021.

-111. There was a higher return rate in applications received by Asia-Pacific States compared with the global average, 52% as against 39%.
-This was also found to be the case in the 2015 Study.

-112. 5 applications received by Asia-Pacific States ended in a judicial order refusing the return of the child (8%), compared with 13% globally.

-113. In 2021, 34 applications received by Asia-Pacific States went to court and 12 of these were appealed (35%), compared with the 2021 global average of 42%.

-114. The average time taken to resolve a return application in Asia-Pacific States was 205 days from receipt by the Central Authority, as against 144 days in 2015.
-This can be compared with the global average of 207 days in 2021.

-115. The responding Asia-Pacific States received 13 access applications in 2021, amounting to 3% of the 399 access applications received globally.
-At 18% of all the the return and access applications received by Asia-Pacific States, the proportion of access to return applications is greater than the global finding of 15% but this proportion is based upon a low number of applications overall.
+- 111. Six Asia-Pacific States took part in the 2021 Study (Australia, China (Hong Kong and Macao), Japan, New Zealand, the Republic of Korea and Singapore) and they received a total of 60 return applications and which amounts to 3% of the 2,191 return applications received globally in 2021. - 112.
+There was a higher return rate in applications received by Asia-Pacific States compared with the global average, 52% as against 39%.
+This was also found to be the case in the 2015 Study. - 113.
+5 applications received by Asia-Pacific States ended in a judicial order refusing the return of the child (8%), compared with 13% globally. - 114.
+In 2021, 34 applications received by Asia-Pacific States went to court and 12 of these were appealed (35%), compared with the 2021 global average of 42%. - 115.
+The average time taken to resolve a return application in Asia-Pacific States was 205 days from receipt by the Central Authority, as against 144 days in 2015.
+This can be compared with the global average of 207 days. - 116.
+The responding Asia-Pacific States received 13 access applications in 2021, amounting to 3% of the 399 access applications received globally.
+At 18% of all the applications received by Asia-Pacific States, the proportion of access to return applications is greater than the global finding of 15% but this proportion is based upon low numbers. - 117.
+In 2 of the applications access was agreed but there were no judicial outcomes.